SanchitNardekar/TMDbAnalysis/README.md

   5. Can we predict box office flops?

 The TMDb dataset was chosen for this analysis as it provides a good volume and variety of data to showcase data engineering and feature engineering, as well as the potential to build a predictive model to predict movie flops.

+### Contents

+This repo contains the Juptyer Notebook used to conduct the analysis as well as the TMDb dataset downloaded from Kaggle.
+The Kaggle dataset is split into 2 csv files, one fo credits of each film and another for details about the movie itself.
+There is also a csv of the Consumer Price Index per year and month to explore time dependencies over decades.
+This analysis is currently unused in the article.

 ### Prerequisites